bizz84/nested-navigation-demo-flutter/README.md

 #### WidgetsApp

 Further investigation reveals that with some tweaks it may be possible to use [WidgetsApp](https://docs.flutter.io/flutter/widgets/WidgetsApp-class.html) instead of `MaterialApp` (`WidgetsApp` doesn't have a `HeroController`), but it seems dubious that this is the way to go.
-In any case, when trying to push a route with `WidgetsApp` we encounter another exception:
+In any case, when trying to push a route with `WidgetsApp` we encounter another exception (see [exception-WidgetsApp branch](https://github.com/bizz84/nested-navigation-demo-flutter/tree/exception-WidgetsApp)):

 ```
 flutter: ══╡ EXCEPTION CAUGHT BY WIDGETS LIBRARY ╞═══════════════════════════════════════════════════════════